seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 ### SCENE II.
 Athens.
 QUINCE'S house.

-*Enter QUINCE, SNUG, BOTTOM, FLUTE, SNOUT, and STARVELING*
+*Enter QUINCE, SNUG, BOTTOM, FLUTE, and SNOUT*

 **QUINCE**
 Is all our company here?